af1728/a24fong/_posts/2023-10-14-how-i-made-my-personal-website.md

 ### Hosting the website at the university Linux server

-Now we need to remotely log into the University of Waterloo server to host the website.
+Now we need to log on to our Unix account to host the website.

     ssh <UWuserid>@linux.math.uwaterloo.ca # Remotely log in to server

 Enter your WatIAM password, and then you will be in the faculty server!
 We can now pull the repository to the Linux server:

-	mkdir <directory-name>        # Make directory for git repository chmod 2755 public_html        # Restrict write access to owner cd <directory-name>
+	mkdir <directory-name>        # Create directory for git repository cd <directory-name>
 	git clone <url-to-repository> # Clone repository
     chmod -R 700 .git             # Restrict access to .git to owner